van001/lesscode-fp/README.md

 Many of the real-world problems are either about :
 - transforming one category of things to another,
-- achieiving those transformation sequentially or concurrently / parallelly.
+- achieiving those transformation sequentially or concurrently.

 In category theory, Functor is a structure preserving transformation from one category to another.
 Since functor always produces another functor, composition is trivial.